-After a subsequent asylum application has been rejected in the regular asylum procedure, no voluntary departure period is granted.114 Because an appeal against a negative decision based on the fact that the application was a subsequent application the appeal has no suspensive effect.115 Because the asylum seeker who submitted a subsequent application in principle has to leave the territory immediately after a negative decision there is no right to reception conditions.
+After a subsequent asylum application has been rejected in the extended asylum procedure, no voluntary departure period is granted.
+Because an appeal against a negative decision based on the fact that the application was a subsequent application the appeal has no suspensive effect.
+Because the asylum seeker who submitted a subsequent application in principle has to leave the territory immediately after a negative decision there is no right to reception conditions.
 Of course there is still an opportunity to appeal and request for a provisional measure.
-Only after this appeal or provisional measure has been granted the asylum seeker can benefit from reception conditions once again.116
+Only after this appeal or provisional measure has been granted the asylum seeker can benefit from reception conditions once again.
+149

 In theory reception facilities can be withdrawn or refused if an asylum seeker has resources of their own.
-In practice this rarely happens but recently the Dutch Refugee Council received a decision from the COA in which they asked the asylum seeker to recover the financial allowance, provided for the purpose of food, clothing and personal expenses.
+In practice this rarely happens but recently the Dutch Refugee Council received a decision from the COA in which they asked the asylum seeker to reimburse the financial allowance, provided for the purpose of food, clothing and personal expenses.
 According to the COA the concerned asylum seeker had resources of its own because he was initially admitted entrance to the Netherlands based on a short term visa (family visit) and this visa is only granted if the person can demonstrate he has sufficient currency to reside in the Netherlands for three month.
+There is no specific assessment to determine whether the asylum seeker is destitute.
+But there are more or less some guarantees that asylum seekers do no become destitute.